Working with the SecurityFramework

 • The last option is to add a timestamp configuration file for a CAdES-T signature.

-Security Note: For releases of the library always use unique and strictly monotonically increasing version numbers.
+Security Note: Always use unique and strictly monotonically increasing version numbers for releases of a library.
 This can be set in the General tab.

 • To configure the signing of a library in Eclipse®, open the project properties, select PLCnext TechnologyPLCnext Signing